Overview

 }

-Use HTTP/SSE when the server is a SaaS integration (GitHub, Notion, Slack), when multiple clients share the same server, or when the server must be deployed independently of the client machines.
+Use Streamable HTTP when the server is a SaaS integration (GitHub, Notion, Slack), when multiple clients share the same server, or when the server must be deployed independently of the client machines.
 Remote servers require auth at the transport layer: a bearer token or mTLS on every request.

-HTTP/SSE is also the correct choice for servers behind a CDN or reverse proxy.
+Streamable HTTP is also the correct choice for servers behind a CDN or reverse proxy.
 Cloudflare Workers, for example, can host a lightweight MCP proxy layer.
-See cloudflare for deployment patterns.
+See cloudflare for deployment patterns and mcp-streamable-http for the full transport mechanics.

-SSE connections drop.
+Streams drop.
 Networks partition, servers restart, and load balancers time out idle connections.
-A production HTTP/SSE MCP client must implement reconnection with exponential backoff and re-send the initialize handshake on every new connection.
+A production Streamable HTTP client must implement reconnection with exponential backoff.
+When a stream carried SSE events, resume it by replaying the Last-Event-ID header so the server can re-send only the events the client missed; otherwise re-send the initialize handshake on a fresh session.

 async def connect_with_retry(url: str, max_attempts: int = 5):